mwfj/CMU_15213_CSAPP3E_Lab/Concurrency_Basic/README.md

 The basic idea is to associate a semaphore `s`, initially 1, with each shared variable(or related set of shared variables) and then surround the corresponding critical section with `P(s)` and `V(s)` operations.

+Semaphores inherently provide synchronization with atomic wait and signal operations, making them easier to use in certain cases without the need for explicit locks.

 In the POSIX standard, these routines are `sem wait()`(***P***) and `sem post() ` (***V***).

 ```c